Indigo Girls Its Only Life After All Alexandria Bombach

 Also in the doc, Saliers discusses her struggles with alcoholism, and Ray her sometimes explosive temper.
 They handle everything with grace, humor and kindness.

-Where to Watch the Indigo Girls Doc It’s Only Life After All
+Making The Indigo Girls Doc It’s Only Life After All

+The Sarasota screening went to the heart of the duo’s activism.
 Florida can feel like a less welcoming place to many LGBTQ+ people these days, as its governor opportunistically scapegoats them and tries to police what children can learn in school.

 “We are in the state of Florida,” said Saliers during the Q&A. “I’m just gonna get f—ing political, y’all. … This is what the conservative factions in this country are doing.
 They’re trying to make large sections of human beings in their states invisible.
 They are passing these trans laws that don’t give a s— about the kids.